 Visit Upstate NY this Fall for the Flannel Fall Crawl

-While you’re visiting, don’t miss these other uniquely Washington County businesses.
+While you’re visiting, don’t miss these other uniquely Washington County businesses!

+Heading over from Vermont?
+Don’t miss Slate Town Brewing Company in Granville!
 Love antiques?
-The Olde 1840 is another great stop on your way to Slyboro Ciderhouse or R.S.
-Taylor Brewing Company.
-The 1840s-era farm how houses an incredible collection of vintage finds, folk art from local artists, and much more.
+The Olde 1840 is another great stop on your way to Slyboro Ciderhouse.
+The 1840s-era farm now houses an incredible collection of vintage finds, folk art from local artists, and much more.

 Slyboro Ciderhouse is located in New York’s oldest u-pick orchard, Hick’s Orchard, which has been open for picking since 1905.
 Today, they use those apples for award-winning hard ciders (some of the best in the country!), cider donuts, AND pick-your-own!
 Enjoy their ciders on the deck overlooking the orchard or in the taproom, then explore the rows of trees, meet the goats, and pick up unique local gifts and art.

-Heading up Route 40 from Troy, you’ll reach Washington County’s three incredible wineries, located in the Upper Hudson Valley viticultural region.
+Heading up Route 40 from Troy, you’ll reach Washington County’s incredible wineries located in the Upper Hudson Valley viticultural region.
 Plus, you can really lean into the season with a stop at Tiashoke Farm and its beautiful new farm stand.
 Shop for products from dozens of other local businesses and find unique varieties of gourds and pumpkins for your own decorations.

 On the northern end of the county, visit Springbrook Hollow Distillery and Battle Hill Brewing Company, both in Fort Ann.
 And while you’re there, add some seasonal scares to your day at Boo Town!

-Historic Fort Edward, just minutes from the Glens Falls and Saratoga areas, is home to Slickfin Brewing Co, another can’t-miss location on the Flannel Fall Crawl.
-You can even enjoy small-batch beers and hard seltzers in this storied town via bike or kayak– Slickfin is just off the Champlain Canalway trail!
+Historic Fort Edward, just minutes from the Glens Falls and Saratoga areas, is home to Slickfin Brewing Co., another can’t-miss location on the Flannel Fall Crawl.
+You can even enjoy small-batch beers and hard seltzers in this storied town via bike or kayak: Slickfin is just off the Champlain Canalway trail!

 The Flannel Fall Crawl, created in 2021, is intended to introduce craft beverage fans to Washington County’s diverse and delicious breweries, distilleries, cideries, wineries, and other great businesses.
 After a successful first event, we’re excited to welcome visitors and locals back to our county’s craft beverage locations!